CodeForPittsburgh/fishfrymap/README.md

 GulpJS is a task-runner that compiles and bundles source code from `src` folder into the `assets` folder.
 Since the deployment path for this is GitHub pages, we put things into the `assets` folder, which is where Jekyll, the software that runs GitHub pages, expects those things to be.

+We run those tasks with `npm` scripts.

-Running `gulp build` will compile and bundle the source code one time.
+Running `npm run build` will compile and bundle the source code one time.

-Running `gulp watch` will do that, plus run `http-server`, open the site in a web browser at [http://localhost:3000](http://localhost:3000), and, upon detecting changes to files in `src`, re-runs compiling/bundling and refreshes your browser.
+Running `npm run dev` will do that, plus run `http-server`, open the site in a web browser at [http://localhost:3000](http://localhost:3000), and, upon detecting changes to files in `src`, re-runs compiling/bundling and refreshes your browser.
 Nice!

-If the site doesn't load after `gulp watch`, check [http://localhost:4000](http://localhost:4000) in your browser.
+If the site doesn't load after `pnpm run dev`, check [http://localhost:4000](http://localhost:4000) in your browser.
 This is where `http-server` lives.
 If you don't see anything there, make sure you can run `http-server` from the command line (see **prerequisites** above).

 ### Where the functionality lives / where you can hack on the code

 Most of the work is happening in `src/js/app.js`.
 The rest happens in `index.html`.

-Be warned: it's a bit of a mess...the result of quick prototyping.
+> TODO: the source code for this app is a bit of a mess...the result of quick prototyping.

 ### Deploying this Site

-Run `gulp build`, commit changes, and push to GitHub to deploy.
+Run `npm run build`, commit changes, and push as-is to GitHub to deploy.

 ## Credits

 The Fish Fry Map is built and maintained by members of Code for Pittsburgh.

-It uses <a href='https://github.com/bmcbride/bootleaf'>Bootleaf</a> (which we've adapted it and modified it really quite heavily for this project), <a href="http://getbootstrap.com/">Bootstrap 3</a>, <a href="http://leafletjs.com/" target="_blank">Leaflet</a>, and <a href="http://twitter.github.io/typeahead.js/" target="_blank">typeahead.js</a>, among other things.
+It started with <a href='https://github.com/bmcbride/bootleaf'>Bootleaf</a> (which we've adapted it and modified heavily for this project), and uses <a href="http://getbootstrap.com/">Bootstrap 3</a>, <a href="http://leafletjs.com/" target="_blank">Leaflet</a>, and <a href="http://twitter.github.io/typeahead.js/" target="_blank">typeahead.js</a>, among other things.

 ### Basemaps